SAP-samples/teched2022-XP262/exercises/ex3/README.md

   This should give you a good idea, for example, when your application has been started and bulk-processed all the events in your SAP Event Mesh Queue.
 All of the events also contain business partners created by others in the SAP S/4HANA system.

-  👉 Change the **msg* filter you have just created and adjust the value entry to one of the business partners you have created.
-That way you can follow along how which operations (processing event, reading from SAP S/4HANA through SAP Cloud Connector, updating table in HDI Container on SAP HANA Cloud) have been made for a single business partner.
+  👉 Change the **msg** filter you have just created and adjust the value entry to one of the business partners you have created.
+That way you can follow along how the operations (processing event, reading from SAP S/4HANA through SAP Cloud Connector, updating table in HDI Container on SAP HANA Cloud) have been made for a single business partner.

   ![adjust msg filter](./images/logs_for_spec_bp.png)